 Can I get a five-year mortgage deal with my new partner?

 Upgrading to a joint mortgage isn’t a problem.
 It follows a very similar process to your initial mortgage application or remortgaging.
 Your lender will need the new joint account partner’s salary details, credit score, employment status, and factors you initially provided to create the new contract.

 With an additional salary in the mix, you could apply for a higher loan amount, release equity, or opt for a shorter term, allowing you to pay off your mortgage sooner than anticipated.

 Ask us about our 5-year fixed rate mortgages

-Our expert advisors are ready to answer your questions and discuss your options for every kind of mortgage.
-So if you’re looking for a great new deal on a fixed-rate mortgage, we’re here to help you get it.
+As a leading UK mortgage broker, our expert advisors are ready to answer your questions and discuss your options for every kind of mortgage.
+So if you’re looking for a great new deal on a fixed-rate mortgage—especially a five year fixed mortgage—we’re here to help you get it.
 We’ve got years of industry expertise and have relationships with some of the most specialised lenders in the market.